nereusx/void-extra/yp/README.md

 provide `/etc/passwd` and `/etc/group` information throughout the network.
 Most Sun-based networks run NIS, and Linux machines can take full advantage of existing NIS service or provide NIS service themselves.

+Configure

+1. Edit /etc/defaultdomain

+1. Make sure the portmapper (rpcbind) (portmap(8)) is running, and start the server ypserv.
+The command

+    % rpcinfo -u localhost ypserv